pheeling/SharepointAIPULClassification/README.md

 This is an example how to interface between different API's and how to use Partner Center to integration into different platforms.
 Clone this example and create your own repo.

 # Important
 AIP commands can't be executed against Sharepoint Online files.
-The script will download each specified file into local directory .\ressources.
+The script will download each specified file into local directory .\resources.
 Docker version includes a filter function based on the name of the files.